... I finally said good-bye to my cousin's little house that I'd been living in for the past five years.

 Bye cousin's little house that always seemed so small, yet made me so happy.
 I have several rooms of this to unload.

-As I was hosing down the driveway after moving 27 clay pots of dirt, I saw my second-youngest uncle walking my cousin's dog and my oldest uncle's wife come out to ask him about fixing the foundation of the pillar on my other cousin's patio.
+As I was hosing down the driveway after moving 27 clay pots of dirt, I saw my second-youngest uncle walking my cousin's dog and my oldest uncle's wife come out to ask him about fixing the foundation of the pillar on my other cousin's porch.
 As day faded into night, my aunt gave me an orange and I was reminded of all the other times she gave me food.
 Back at the new house, my dinner was the orange and a Vietnamese pudding she had given me the day before.

 The end of an era!